 - Requirements: Must hold agency or individual membership.

-The NLN Nominations Committee reviews all applications received from individual members, agency members, and the constituent leagues, and then prepares a slate of candidates for election each year.
+The NLN Nominations Committee reviews all applications received and then prepares a slate of candidates for election each year.
 The committee is especially interested in recommendations that will ensure that the NLN has a breadth of experience in national and international policy discussions on nursing, health, and higher education; a deep understanding of society’s multiculturalism; and a demonstrated expertise in public and private approaches to creative systems of health care delivery and higher education.

-If you are chosen for the ballot, you will be notified before March 15, 2020.
-NLN elections will take place in April-June 2020.
-All elected candidates should be ready and able to take office during the 2020 Annual Business Meeting at the NLN Education Summit in Orlando, Florida, in September 2020.
+If you are chosen for the ballot, you will be notified by April 15, 2023.
+NLN elections will take place in May-July 2023.
+All elected candidates should be ready and able to take office during the 2023 Annual Business Meeting at the NLN Education Summit near Washington, DC, in September 2023.